 Credit report information is used to help financial institutions assess your suitability for a range of credit products including, Credit Cards, Personal Loans, Home Loans and Overdrafts.

-Currently, your credit report includes information such as credit products applied for, defaults and other credit infringements and bankruptcies.
-The changes will allow further information such as when you opened and closed an account, credit limits and your repayment history.
+Previously, your credit report included information such as credit products applied for, defaults and other credit infringements and bankruptcies.
+CCR allows further information to be disclosed such as when you opened and closed an account, credit limits and your repayment history.
 If you are making repayments on time this will appear positively on your credit report.

 CCR is being implemented across a number of financial institutions around Australia and these changes will allow a more accurate assessment on how you have managed your credit.